Ghosts of Kanungu: Contents

 With the influence of the Catholic Church by colonial missionaries, it began to fulfill the social role Nyabingi had once provided, particularly through the sacrament of confession.
-Attempting to convert the local peoples, they had utilized their beliefs; adoration of the Virgin Mary was used by missionaries to replace Nyabingi worship.
 While the missionaries viewed Mary as an alternative to Nyabingi, the converts viewed her instead as a transformation of her.
 Vokes views this model of Christian thought as heavily influenced by indigenous Kiga cosmology, and many old Nyabingi practices and terms were transformed into Catholic ones.
 Many of these Marian networks expanded across the region with an increase in popular Christianity in Uganda more broadly, leading to an increase in reports of Marian visions.

 Vokes presents the MRTC as an AIC starting as a branch of the Legion of Mary (a largely female Catholic organization).
 Its leader Joseph Kibweteere had experienced in 1984 a Marian vision, in which he was told by the vision of Mary that humanity had become corrupted and that the only way to save humanity was to return to the Ten Commandments.
 Following this vision, he left Kabale, and joined the Legion of Mary and traveled to visit other seers and communicate their visions.
 In 1989, he met another seer, Ceredonia Mwerinde, who told him that she had received a vision telling her she would soon meet a man named Joseph, with whom she would change the world.
 Vokes calls the key event in the creation of the MRTC.
 According to Vokes, membership was influenced by a desire to resolve infertility issues, polygamy, and illness, but was also affected by Uganda's AIDS epidemic; the area they operated in was heavily affected by the disease, and its membership rapidly grew during a period of severity.